opsxcq/docker-tor/README.md

 # Variables

 - `PRIVATE_KEY` - Private key to be used by the hidden service.
+- `PRIVATE_KEY_FILE` Path to private key file for use with docker secrets.
 - `LISTEN_PORT` - Port that the hidden service will listen to
 - `REDIRECT` - To where the Tor will redirect the traffic (your server), in the format `host:port`.
+- `SERVICES` - Define multiple services in the format public_port:host:host_port
 - `PROXY_PORT` - If you want to enable Tor Proxy Socks, use this variable to set which port you want tor listening to.